Ciggen/BANTHE/README.md

 ## 📘 Introduction

 This program was developed as part of our master’s thesis at NHH, focusing on optimizing public transport routes in the Bergen region by integrating hydrogen-powered boats.
-The full pipeline is structured into **13 sequential steps**, as illustrated in the flowchart (see Appendix B).
+The full pipeline is structured into **13 sequential steps**, as illustrated in the flowchart (see Appendix B), for full SQL/database structure (see Appendix C).

 > NB!
 The thesis will be published and linked here after formal evaluation, in order to avoid issues related to plagiarism detection.